alvertising is a new cyber threat that requires no action on the user’s end.

 Not all antivirus solutions include this feature, but if you’re worried about your employees visiting sites with malvertising, you may want to think about choosing an antivirus suite that includes ad blocking.
 Ad blocking provides additional security that should keep most, if not all, ads off your browser, stopping the attack at its source.
 While the push toward ad-blocking software is unpopular in the online advertisement community, it’s ultimately the strongest solution to protect your environment against this type of attack.

 These three tips are a starting point in a wider online security plan.
 If you’re worried your defenses aren’t ready for the next attack, we are capable of helping you better your security strategy.
-Contact a firm principal today.
+View our IT support services or contact a firm principal today.